Document Bank of Virginia

 Context

 Women served in many capacities during the American Revolution.
 Thousands of women traveled with their husbands when they served in the Continental Army.
-Known as "camp followers," they marched with the supply wagons, set up camps nearby, and cooked, did laundry, mended clothing, and assisted with medical treatment when necessary.
+Known as "camp followers," they marched with the supply wagons, set up camps nearby.
+These women cooked, did laundry, mended clothing, and assisted with medical treatment when necessary.
 Some women carried water to troops on the battlefield, both to drink and to cool the cannons.

 According to legends popularized during the 19th century, a woman known as Molly Pitcher was bringing water to the troops during the Battle of Monmouth in June 1778.
 When her husband was killed in the battle she immediately took his place firing the artillery piece or cannon.
 In one story, a cannon ball from the opposing side landed between her legs, missing her body by mere inches.
 Undaunted, she reportedly continued firing the cannon for the rest of the battle.
 A number of 19th century artists illustrated the dramatic story in paintings and engravings, including this one by English engraver James Charles Armytage that was published in Battles of America by Sea and Land (1861), by Robert Tomes.